 Sicher v Sicher, 341411 (March 21, 2019).
-Arbitration clause in JOD named only A as arbitrator and did not provide for alternate, substitute, or successor arbitrators.
+JOD arbitration clause named A as arbitrator and did not provide for alternate, substitute, or successor arbitrators.
 A became disqualified due to conflict of interest.
-MCL 600.5075(1).
-Because Circuit Court was presented with no evidence that parties had agreed upon new arbitrator to be appointed, Circuit Court permitted to void arbitration agreement and proceed as if arbitration had not been ordered.
-MCL 600.5075(2).
-Because parties had agreed only for A to arbitrate property division disputes, Circuit Court's refusal to appoint different arbitrator permitted by DRAA.
+MCL 600.5075.
+Because no evidence parties agreed upon new arbitrator to be appointed, Circuit Court permitted to void arbitration agreement and proceed as if arbitration had not been ordered.